-I’m loving these Whole30 gluten-free crab cakes because they are such a decadent meal.
-Since starting Whole30, I feel fantastic!
-I love the fresh approach to eating that it provides.
-Since the plan doesn’t include grains, I got creative with the ingredients in these gluten-free crab cakes so that they both taste fantastic and hold up.
+I love the fresh approach to eating that Whole30 provides.
+Since the plan doesn’t include grains, I got creative with the ingredients in these gluten-free crab cakes.

-These both taste fantastic and hold up well while frying.
-We found that almond flour and an egg worked fantastically together to achieve this.
+Now, they both taste fantastic and hold up well while frying.
+We found that almond flour and an egg worked fantastically together!

 For the mayonnaise, you will need to use a Whole30 approved brand (like this Primal Kitchen one that I love) or make your own Whole30 mayo like Cheryl over at 40Aprons did.
 Everyday Maven also has a great recipe and shows you how to make homemade mayo.